Why Do Plants Have Cell Walls

 Regulation of Cell Growth and Expansion

 The cell wall plays a critical role in regulating cell growth and expansion.
+Which means when the microfibrils are arranged transversely to the direction of growth, the cell expands longitudinally.
 The orientation of cellulose microfibrils in the cell wall determines the direction of cell expansion.
-When the microfibrils are arranged transversely to the direction of growth, the cell expands longitudinally.
 The cell wall also contains enzymes that modify the cell wall structure, allowing the cell to expand in a controlled manner.

 Control of Water and Nutrient Transport

 The cell wall plays a role in controlling the movement of water and nutrients into and out of plant cells.
-The cell wall is permeable to water and small molecules, but it restricts the movement of larger molecules.
-The cell wall also contains transport proteins that facilitate the uptake of nutrients from the environment.
+Even so, the cell wall is permeable to water and small molecules, but it restricts the movement of larger molecules.
+The cell wall also contains transport proteins that enable the uptake of nutrients from the environment.

 Defense Against Pathogens and Pests

 The cell wall is an important component of plant defense against pathogens and pests.
-The cell wall acts as a physical barrier that prevents pathogens from entering the cell.
-In addition, the cell wall can be modified to produce defense compounds that inhibit pathogen growth or deter pests.
-For example, the cell wall can be reinforced with lignin, which makes it more resistant to degradation by fungal enzymes.
+In real terms, the cell wall acts as a physical barrier that prevents pathogens from entering the cell.
+Adding to this, the cell wall can be modified to produce defense compounds that inhibit pathogen growth or deter pests.
+To give you an idea, the cell wall can be reinforced with lignin, which makes it more resistant to degradation by fungal enzymes.

 Cell Signaling and Communication

 The cell wall plays a role in cell signaling and communication.
-The cell wall contains receptors that bind to signaling molecules from other cells or the environment.
-These receptors can trigger signaling pathways that regulate various cellular processes, such as growth, development, and defense.
+Here's the thing — the cell wall contains receptors that bind to signaling molecules from other cells or the environment.
+These receptors can trigger signaling pathways that regulate various cellular processes, such as growth, development, and defense The details matter here.
+That alone is useful..

 Storage of Carbohydrates